 1 tbsp (15 mL) lemon juice

-Heat oil and sesame seeds in small skillet on medium-high, stirring occasionally, until seeds are toasted, 2 to 3 minutes.
+In small skillet, heat 2 tbsp (30 mL) oil and sesame seeds, stirring occasionally, on medium-high 2 to 3 minutes, until seeds are toasted.
 Remove from heat.
-Stir in three-quarters of the onions.
-Stir in garlic, soy, gochujang, ginger, mirin, sugar, lemon juice, sesame oil and pepper.
+Stir in three-quarters of onions.
+Stir in garlic, soy sauce, gochujang, ginger, mirin, sugar, lemon juice and sesame oil.
 Cool to room temperature.

 Put steak in large zip-lock bag.
-Pour soy mixture over top.
-Turn to coat.
-Marinate in fridge at least 1 hour.
+Pour in soy mixture.
+Seal bag.
+Turn and massage steak to coat.
+Marinate in fridge at least 1 hour, or up to overnight.

 Transfer to platter.
-Garnish with remaining green onion.
-Serve immediately.
+Garnish with remaining onion.
+Grind pepper overtop.

 Makes 6 servings.